ylab-hi/segmeter/README.md

 | -g, --gapsize | random size of the gaps (min and max) between the intervals.
 Default is 100-5000 |
 | -i, --intvlsize | random size (min and max) of the intervals.
 Default is 100-10000 |

 This will generates output files in the 'DATADIR/simname/BED' folder.
-The files are in BED format (currently the only format) and can be used for benchmarking.
+The files are in BED format (currently the only supported format) and can be used for benchmarking.
 In particular, the filers are located in the following folders:

 ```
 DATADIR/simname/BED/ref/ # reference intervals